asllop/screens.js/README.md

 		foo: function(name)
 		{
 			alert("Another " + this.salute + " " + name);
-			this.Super().foo(name);
+			this.Super('foo')(name);
 		}
 	});

-The resulting class contains all methodes and propierties of the original NewClass plus the AnotherClass ones.
-The methodes and propierties with the same name are overwritten.
-The Super propierty gives access to the superclass elements.
+The resulting class contains all methods and propierties of the original NewClass plus the AnotherClass ones.
+The methods and propierties with the same name are overwritten.
+The Super method gives access to the superclass elements.

 ### 2. Model View Controller